ashvardanian/StringZilla/rust/README.md

 ```

 Every verb writes into caller-owned buffers, so a pipeline allocates once and reuses those buffers across every batch.
+On a GPU scope those buffers must be device-accessible, which [Unified Memory](#unified-memory) spells out.
 Haystacks arrive as an `AnyBytesTape`, which spells all three shapes the C API accepts — a 32- or 64-bit tape built by `AnyBytesTape::from_sequences`, or borrowed slices addressed by callback through `AnyBytesTape::from_slices`, which copies nothing.
 Only `replace_into` narrows that to the tapes, since a rewrite's product is itself a tape and there is nowhere to put one otherwise.